RiazBhuiyanX/python-metrics-engine/README.md

 ### 🧠 A Note on Data Limitations

-While these results offer useful insights into how each strategy behaves under my test setup, I fully acknowledge the **limited scope of the data**:
+While these results give some cool insights into how each strategy behaved under my test conditions, I have to emphasize the **limited scope of the data**:

-- The simulation covers only **~3.5 days** of 5-minute candles (1000 data points).
+- The simulation covers only **about 3.5 days** of 5-minute candles (1000 data points).
-- During this period, **BTC was in a mild uptrend**, which naturally favors long-biased strategies like momentum and breakout.
+- During that period, **BTC was in a mild uptrend**, which naturally favors long-biased strategies like momentum and breakout.
-- A sideways or strongly bearish market would likely shift the relative performance of these strategies — possibly favoring mean reversion or reducing profitability altogether.
+- If the market had been sideways or strongly bearish during those days, the relative performance between these strategies could be very different (mean reversion might shine more, or maybe everything would have struggled).

-My conclusions are therefore **conditional**, not universal.
-These tests validate structure and execution flow, but **not long-term edge**.
+So my conclusions here are **conditional**, not universal truths.
+These tests validate that the strategy logic and execution mechanics work as intended _for this scenario_, but they don’t prove any kind of long-term “edge.”

-Given more time and data, I would test the strategies across:
+Given more time and data, I would love to test the strategies across:

-- Different volatility regimes
+- Different volatility regimes (quiet vs. volatile markets)
-- Bearish vs bullish trends
+- Bearish vs. bullish trending periods
-- Extended historical windows (e.g., several weeks or months)
+- Longer historical windows (several weeks or even months)

 This would allow for more statistically robust results and help distinguish between strategies that are **structurally sound** and those that are just **lucky over a short stretch**.

 ## 📉 Drawdown Analysis & Risk Behavior

-Profit is not the only metric that matters — **drawdown** shows how much capital is at risk during downturns.
-Below is the **maximum drawdown %** for each strategy-mode combination:
+Profit isn’t the only metric that matters — **drawdown** is crucial because it shows how much capital was at risk during the rough patches.
+Below are the **maximum drawdowns** (peak-to-trough loss) for each strategy/mode combo:

 | Strategy       | Mode   | Max Drawdown % |
 | -------------- | ------ | -------------- |